Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Bouncing Balls and Falling Toast.md

 Stuff about elastic and inelastic collisions.

-How to do the experiment (part I):
+### How to do the experiment (part I)

-1 - Take the bouncy ball and roll it gently across a horizontal surface towards a wall.
+1. Take the bouncy ball and roll it gently across a horizontal surface towards a wall.
 Watch to see how far it bounces back.

-2 - Repeat, but this time roll the ball towards a wall lubricated with a little vaseline.
+2. Repeat, but this time roll the ball towards a wall lubricated with a little vaseline.

 They're different!
 What's going on?